An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 - Autoimmune hepatitis

-- Bile duct disorders such as primary biliary cirrhosis and primary sclerosing cholangitis
+- Bile duct disorders such as primary biliary cirrhosis (currently called primary biliary cholangitis) and primary sclerosing cholangitis

 - Nonalcoholic fatty liver disease (NAFLD), which includes nonalcoholic steatohepatitis (NASH)